 - Wife: Age 41: Annual Income $70,000

 - Total Annual After Tax Expenses: $90,000

 - Savings & Investment Accounts: $100,000

 Remember there is not a single correct way to calculate your insurance need.
+One way to help you get your insurance needs is to look into insurance agents.
 This example is meant to help you through the thought process.
 Let’s look at an insurance policy for the husband.
 We first look at what the duration of the term insurance policy should be.
 Our top two questions are “when will the mortgage be paid off?” and “when will the kids be done with college?”
 These are the two most common large expenses that we are insuring against.
 In this example let’s assume they have 20 years left on their mortgage so at a minimum we will be looking at a 20 year term policy since the youngest child will done with their 4 year degree within the next 12 years.
 So a 20 year term covers both.

 Here is how we would calculate the amount.
 Start with the total amount of debt: $250,000.
 That is our base amount.
 Then we need to look at college expense for the kids.
 Assume $20K per year for each child for a 4 year degree: $160,000.
 Next we look at how much annual income we need to replace on the husband’s life to meet their monthly expense.
 In this example it will be close to all of it but let’s reduce it to $60K per year.
 It is determined that they will need their current level of income until the mortgage is paid in full so $60,000 x 20 Years = $1,200,000.
 When you add all of these up they will need a 20 year term policy with a death benefit of $1,610,000.
 But we also have to take into account that they already have $100,000 in savings and their levels of debt should decrease with each year as time progresses.
 In this scenario we would most likely recommend a 20 Year Term Policy with a $1.5M death benefit on the husband’s life.